-The significant effects of the COVID19 pandemic have caused concerns across the further education sector, and the College has also been affected in areas such as apprenticeship income.
+The significant effects of the COVID19 pandemic had barely disappeared before the impact of inflation, particularly on energy prices, has hit the College sector.
 The College has been in regular contact with all three of its banking providers to keep them updated on the College's financial performance.
-Yorkshire Bank opted to not test covenants in 2020/21.

-The College is also monitoring covenants against its forecasts for 2021/22 and 2022/23.
-The College had a positive enrolment for 16-18 learners (+219) in 2020/21 which supports growth in 2021/22.
-The increase in 16-18 learner numbers supports 16-18 funding growth in subsequent years (2021/22 onwards) and the College received additional in year funding for the increased number of 16-18 learners of £692,000 plus additional Teachers Pension Scheme support of £146,000.
+The College is monitoring covenants against its forecasts for 2022/23 and 2023/24.
+The College had a positive 16-18 allocation increase (+£1,200,000) for 2022/23 and enrolment to date has been positive.
+The increase in 16-18 learner numbers supports 16-18 funding growth in subsequent years (2023/24 onwards) with at least 2,571 16-18 learners needed (compared to an allocation of 2,496) to achieve financial plan targets.
 Apprenticeship growth expectations were reduced given the economy was still recovering from the COVID19 pandemic.
-The College exceeded targets for adult learner loans and higher education income, but only delivered around 84% of its Adult Education Budget with a COVID restricted offer in Spring 2021.
-Clawback was subject to the acceptance of a business case to the ESFA, and this business case was recently rejected.
-The combination of increased learners and COVID19 teaching restrictions led to higher than anticipated salary costs.
+The College hit targets for adult learner loans and higher education income, but only delivered around 91.9% of its Adult Education Budget as more adults opted to work in a buoyant jobs market.
+Clawback for ESFA and WMCA Adult Education Budget and National Skills Fund/Free Courses for Jobs allocations will be in the region of £285,000.

 The Corporation considers that the College has adequate liquid resources and reserves (including property portfolio) to continue operations for the foreseeable future.
 The Executive Team is acting to improve efficiency in the longer term by controlling costs and increasing income.
 The cashflow naturally dips towards the end of the calendar year and into the Spring, but careful management of costs and planning of capital expenditure will mean the College will have sufficient cash to manage through this period based on the latest projections.
+These projections include the full costs and grant income for the Tamworth Relocation Project which is a substantial project with costs in excess of £30,000,000.
 For these reasons, the College continues to adopt the going concern basis in preparing the financial statements.